 Today more than ever, many of the things we do require the use of a contract.
 Everything from participating in a marathon and rock climbing to playing sports requires signing a contract.
 In most of these contracts, there are liability waiver clauses all participants must agree to before they can partake in the specific activity.
 As you will see in this article, waivers exist to protect service providers from liability by limiting your right to sue.
 However, signing a waiver does not always bar you from filing a claim against business or operation for any injuries you suffer.
+What is a liability waiver and can you sue a Miami jet ski company or boat company for injuries if you’ve signed one?
 Miami personal injury lawyer Prosper Shaked discusses more about liability waivers and the possibility of suing after signing one.

 What is a Liability Waiver?

 A liability waiver is a legal agreement between a participant and a service provider.
 Through this contract, the participant relieves the service provider of liability in the event of an injury.
-These agreements are often seen in many sports settings and extreme recreational activities such as bungee jumping, zip lining, jet ski rental, and other activities.
+These agreements are often seen in many sports settings and extreme recreational activities such as trampoline parks, bungee jumping, zip lining, jet ski rental, and other activities.
+Typically, a Florida hotel or business will have you sign a waiver for water sports and boating activities because of how common boat accidents are in Miami.

 When you sign a waiver, you voluntarily agree to the terms expressed in the contract.
 Under many of these terms, you relinquish your right to sue in case of an injury.